Funding For Lending Scheme Mortgages

 The main characteristics of 2nd mortgage rates are inflexible eligibility criteria, the impact of defaults, the disappointing home valuation and the evidence of payday loans on bank statements.

-Considering a fast fixed rate homeowner loan for people with good credit history?
+Considering a fast fixed-rate homeowner loan for people with a good credit history?

 The main issues with fixed rate second mortgages are inflexible eligibility criteria, the effect of loan arrears, the discounted home valuation and the evidence of gambling on bank statements.